esranurari/esranurari/README.md

 # Hello! 👋

-I am Esra, a full stack automation tester in training, currently based in Slovenia.
-I have experience with programming languages such as MySQL and Dev C++.
-I am currently continuing my education in Java.
+I am Esra, a full stack automation tester in training.I am currently advancing my skills through a comprehensive bootcamp program.
+My technical expertise includes Java, PostgreSQL, JDBC, HTML, CSS, Selenium, and Appium.

+I am passionate about developing robust and scalable applications while continuously learning and adapting to new technologies.
+Here, you will find a collection of my projects and code samples that reflect my journey and growth in the tech world.

+Feel free to explore my repositories and reach out if you have any questions or collaboration ideas

 ## My Interests
 - 🌱 I’m currently learning full stack automation testing and Java.